This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-Dealing with litters born outside the nesting box is not fun at all but something that every rabbit raiser will likely run into at some point.
+Dealing with litters born outside the rabbit nesting box on the cage floor is not fun at all but something that every rabbit owner and raiser will likely run into at some point.

 When I know a litter is due I check on the expecting doe often.
-Babies being born outside the box is one of the easiest things to fix but can result in the loss of all the babies if they are not born in the box.
+Babies being born outside the rabbit nest box is one of the easiest things to fix but can result in the loss of all the babies if they are not caught in time.

-Why A Doe Will Have Her Babies Outside The Box
+Why A Female Rabbit Will Have Her Babies Outside The Box

 If it could be the smell, try another nest box if you have one.
-If not then try hosing it out with a small amount of soap and let it sit in the sun for a few hours.
+If not then try hosing it out with a small amount of dawn soap and let it sit in the sun for a few hours until it’s dry.

-So you might have to become a detective and try to found out the reason.
+You might have to become a detective and try to find out the reason.

-If you want to learn more about next box tips and tricks you can read more here.
+If you want to learn more about nest box tips and tricks you can read more here.

-If your doe has not had the babies yet and keeps insisting on building the nest outside the box then keep picking the next back up and put it back in the box.
+If your mother rabbit has not had the babies yet and keeps insisting on building the nest outside the nest box then you need to keep picking the nest back up and put it in the nesting box.
 If you keep annoying her enough she should quit and leave the nest in the box.

 What To Do With The Babies Born Outside The Box

-If you find a litter outside the box that is still wiggling then pick them up and but them back in the next close together.
+If you find a litter outside the box that is still wiggling then pick them up and put them back in the next close together.

-If momma did not make a nest then make a little hole in corner or off to the side of the nesting box.
+If momma did not make a nest then make a little hole in the nesting material in the corner off to the side of the nesting box.
 Use the straw and line it with the momma’s fur that she hopefully pulled.
 Then put the babies inside the little pocket.
+See the image below.

-If you are not more then an our past the time they where born you can probably get a few other them warmed up.
-If you are within half and hour then you should be able to get the whole litter to survive.
+If you are not more than an hour past the time they were born you can probably get a few of them warmed up depending on how cold it is.

 The biggest thing to remember is to just not freak out and get them warm.
 If you can check on the doe often during the time she is due then you will likely catch the babies in time.
 But sometimes that is not possible if you have to work or plans you made beforehand.